 Something had to change.

-Today, I am a life coach, speaker, and writer.
+Today, I am a life coach, speaker, writer, and community builder.

 Certified Life Coach (CPC), trained through iPEC’s Accredited Coach Training Program.